Quick Start

 • Visit your application: If using the example, check http://localhost:8080

-• Create your own projects: See Container Management for information on setting up a new repository to deploy from
+• Create your own projects: See Repository Configuration for information on setting up a new repository to deploy from

 Troubleshooting #